Angel Names Ending in -el

 This is one reason a broader biblical-angel reference stays useful beside an origin-based naming guide.
 The two questions overlap, but they are not the same question.

-Some -el names need careful handling because the source trail is complex.
+Some -el names need a slower category check because readers often let the ending mislead them before they even open the source.
 Adriel is a strong example: it is a biblical human name, not a clearly identified biblical angel.

 Azrael is often associated with the angel of death in later Jewish, Islamic, and popular traditions.
-Writers should handle that name with grief-aware language and never turn it into death prediction or fear marketing.
+Handle that name with grief-aware language and never turn it into death prediction or fear marketing.

 Azazel is the extra caution case.
 In English it visually ends with el, but the source trail is not the same as a simple theophoric -el angel name.